 Example of a good salary in London

-- Housing: You can rent 1 bedroom apartment in the city centre (£1,500), utilities will cost you another £200 and £35 for the internet.
+- Housing: You can rent a one-bedroom apartment in the city center (£1,500), utilities will cost you another £200 and £35 for the internet.

 - Groceries and food: £500 – £600.

 - Private health insurance: £100